KhouloudSassiKs/array-traversal-java/README.md

 - Diagonal traversal
 - Row-wise and column-wise patterns

+## Notes
+This repository is my independent work, developed and extended from exercises and ideas I practiced on CodeSignal.

 ## Usage

 Compile and run Java files from the `src/main/java` folder.
 For example: